‘My 600-LB Life’ Lupe And Ashley D. Pictures: How Much Weight Did The Pair Lose After Appearing On The Show?

 This week’s episode came after a two-part series that featured two of the most stubborn brothers the show has ever seen.
 Steven and Justin Assanti were featured over the course of the last two weeks, showing how they manipulated their father and clashed with doctors overseeing their weight loss.

 The brothers weighed a total of 1,400 pounds combined, with Steven at more than 800 pounds and Justin at close to 600.
-As Monsters and Critics noted, the pair were seen some very tense situations.
+As Monsters and Critics noted, the pair were seen in some very tense situations.

 “While Steven manipulates his father into always getting what he wants — mainly food — by acting out, Justin is lonely and insular, preying on his dad’s sympathy,” the report noted.
 “Together they take their high-strung Italian American father on a hugely long RV trip from the north-east to Houston, Texas.”

-The second part of the episode was even more difficult for viewers, as Steven continued to clash with doctors while Justin settled in to a new job with the help of his father — but found difficulty losing weight.
+The second part of the episode was even more difficult for viewers, as Steven continued to clash with doctors while Justin settled into a new job with the help of his father — but found difficulty losing weight.

 Viewers who want to see the weight loss pictures from Lupe and Ashley D. since their appearances on My 600-LB Life will be able to check out their progress from the show’s official page on TLC.
 The full update from Lupe and Ashley D. can be found here and will be uploaded after the original broadcast on Wednesday.